HP-00/GPT3-blog-to-tweet-thread/README.md

 ## Project description

 This web application uses OpenAI's GPT-3 language model to convert a blog post of the user's choosing into a numbered Tweet thread.
-Tweet threads are a common method of increasing engagement, this generator streamlines the process for content creators to increase their reach on Twitter.
-You can access it here: https://blog-to-thread.up.railway.app/.
+Tweet threads are a common method of increasing engagement.

 ## Setup